xaverfleer/sokoLandigPage/README.md

 # Important colors

-- #e5cdad, footer, sand in logo
+- #e5cdad, sand in logo
-- #a96e33, trunk in logo
+- #a96e33, header, footer, trunk in logo